A new understanding of the American West

-Read more about the course:
+Read more about the American West course

-- Stanford Magazine: Mythbusting America's West
+Stanford Magazine: Mythbusting the American West

-- Stanford Humanities: Stanford course aims to cultivate future leaders of the American West
+Stanford Humanities: Stanford course aims to cultivate future leaders of the American West

-- David M. Kennedy
+David M. Kennedy